-Dead Cell Zones
+About Dead Cell Zones Crowdsourced Coverage Maps

-Deadcellzones.com is a "Consumer Generated Coverage Map" of outdoor coverage issues and indoor vs outdoor cell reception problems locations for AT&T, Verizon, Sprint, T-Mobile, MetroPCS, Tracfone and other regional carriers.
-The map is dedicated to identifying buildings, homes, parks, resorts, stadiums, hospitals and public places where cellular phone calls are frequently dropped, network congestion is experienced or where a cell phone cell signal strength is not available.
-The web site's mission is to become the map for millions of wireless consumers by making dead zones, dropped calls, network congestion areas more transparent.
-The map database was founded in 2001 and has become a crowdsourcing platform for sharing notorious problem reception locations.
-Our users report coverage problems efficiently to wireless carriers and mobile retailers by using our map.
-Our map database of over 100,000+ cell phone complaints, dropped calls and data congestion areas contributed by actual customers.
-Watch a video on how to report wireless reception issues on our maps.
-Read on how to fix indoor coverage problems.
+Deadcellzones.com is a "Consumer Generated Coverage Map™" of outdoor coverage issues and indoor vs outdoor cell reception problems locations for AT&T, Verizon, T-Mobile, Starlink, Tracfone, and other regional carriers.
+The map is dedicated to identifying buildings, homes, parks, resorts, stadiums, hospitals, and public places where cellular phone calls are frequently dropped, network congestion is experienced, or where a cell phone cell signal strength is not available.
+The website's mission is to become the map for millions of wireless consumers by making dead zones, dropped calls, and network congestion areas more transparent.

 Why DeadCellZones.com Map Was Created?